EBR resumes classes Tuesday, will keep altered dismissal schedule through Labor Day

 "We have to make sure that adult issues are not before kids," Narcisse said.

-Administrators are having multiple meetings with the bus drivers on Monday in hopes of reaching a compromise.
+Administrators held multiple meetings with the bus drivers on Monday in hopes of reaching a compromise.

+"We came to a plan where we'd have a raise over a three year span, we'll start off with a stipend for the first two years and the third year we'll do a raise.
+A lot of the drivers were okay with that.
+As long as he keeps his promises to us we'll get out there and keep rolling busses for the community and for the children especially," a bus driver said.

 Parents can pick up lunch at designated schools, and area YMCA locations are offering paid emergency camps where parents can drop off their children.